V3669/Swef---AI-Assistant-Chef/README.md

 - Fetch fridge items from a mock JSON database.
 - Suggest recipes based on available ingredients and budget preferences.
 - List missing ingredients for easy shopping.

+## Future Enhancements

+This project could be an amazing feature to be added to quick commerce apps.
+Ideally, it should:
+- **Scan the fridge**: Automatically detect items available in the fridge.
+- **Ask about budget**: Inquire about the user's budget situation.
+- **Provide recipes**: Suggest recipes based on the available ingredients and budget.
+- **Auto-order extra ingredients**: After selecting a recipe, automatically order any extra ingredients needed, making it a smart feature for quick commerce projects.

 ## Getting Started